Abhinandan-KP/muledetection/Readme.md

 ### 6. Rapid Movement Detection

-**What it detects:** Accounts that receive and forward funds within minutes — the hallmark of a pass-through mule.
+**What it detects:** Accounts that receive funds and forward them within minutes — the hallmark behavior of a pass-through mule.

 **Algorithm:**

 1. Per account: separate incoming and outgoing transactions, sort by timestamp
-2. Two-pointer scan: for each incoming tx, find earliest outgoing tx that follows it
+2. Two-pointer scan: for each incoming transaction, locate the earliest outgoing transaction that follows it
-3. If dwell time ≤ 30 minutes → flag
+3. Flag if dwell time ≤ 30 minutes

-**Complexity:** O(n log n) per account (sort-dominated).
-Two-pointer scan is O(n).
+**Complexity:** O(n log n) per account (sort-dominated); the two-pointer scan runs in O(n).

 ---